This post may include affiliate links. Thank you for your support.

 Overhead photo of warm kale salad with peppers, shallots, and parmesan in a white serving bowl with a glass jar of dressing next to it.

-About this kale warm salad
+About this warm kale salad

 This easy warm salad recipe is well-rounded with sweet, earthy, and tart flavors.
 It’s also invitingly colorful and topped with lots of yummy goodies for plenty of textural interest.
 In short, this nutritious warm kale recipe is jam-packed with deliciousness that you’re sure to love.